madlab-ucr/CS235_CourseProject_Template/README.md

 _For dataset preprocessing? **Yes**.
 You can use built-in methods for splitting your dataset into train-test sets, for dimensionality reduction (e.g. using PCA) as a preprocessing step, for visualizing your high-dimensional datasets in a 2-D/3-D plots (e.g. using t-SNE, UMAP, etc) during exploratory data analysis (EDA)._

+_For comparing your implementation against a baseline? **Yes**.
+You can use the scikit learn implementation as a baseline to compare your implementation against for correctness, speed, etc.

 <b> Can I use Tensorflow Keras / PyTorch for ... ? </b>

 _You are not expected to code every single neuron from scratch, so **YES**.
 You can use popular deep learning frameworks to - 1. design your custom neural networks, 2.  use some existing, pretrained networks for transfer learning or as a baseline._